Idhaya Thamarai: Plot

 Vijay is an impulsive, angry, orphaned youth who falls in love with Manju, his fellow student in college.
 He mellows after the romance blossoms.
 However, during the college play of Romeo and Juliet where the two are cast, Vijay's rival, in an alcoholic prank, locks Vijay up and goes to play Romeo.
 Vijay, angered by this incident, especially after his planned attempt to kiss Manju as a part of the act, pours acid on his rival's face and is sent to prison.
 A few years later, he meets Manju, who is now married to her company owner Ranjith.
 Vijay wants her back, but it is later revealed that Ranjith married her in order to be saved from Vijay's enemy, who wants revenge for his face being scarred for life by destroying Manju.
 Ranjith protects and marries Manju.
 In the end, Vijay kills his rival and leaves Manju to lead a peaceful life.

+Production

+Some filming took place at the Kaj Schmidt Memorial, Madras.